billc12/next-redux-localstorage-simple/README.md

 ## Testing

 To run tests for this package open the file 'test/test.html' in your browser.
 Because this package uses LocalStorage we therefore need to test it in an environment which supports it i.e. modern browsers.

-## Removal of support for Immutable.js data structures

-Support for Immutable.js data structures has been removed as of version 1.4.0.
-If you require this functionality please install version 1.4.0 using the following command:

-`npm install --save redux-localstorage-simple@1.4.0`

-## Feedback

-Pull requests and opened issues are welcome!

 ## License